 Our Services with Illinois Small Estate Affidavits

-Our firm helps families with Small Estate Affidavit matters in Kane, DuPage, Kendall, Will, Cook, and McHenry Counties.
+Our firm helps families with Small Estate Affidavit matters in Kane, DuPage, Kendall, Will, and Cook Counties.
 In particular, we prepare the Small Estate Affidavit form, file the original Will (if necessary), assist the client with liquidating bank accounts or other financial accounts, and advise the client on the proper payment of final debts of the estate and distributions to the beneficiaries of the estate.
 Our services are especially beneficial to clients who are having trouble with banks honoring a Small Estate Affidavit, or who are out-of-state.

 Contact our Firm